 Finding senior-friendly activities is especially challenging when the weather has been cold and harsh for months.
 We love these winter activities for seniors from Vive Health – they’re sure to add warmth and good cheer to everyone’s day.

-Fear not, there are loads of creative, safe and impactful senior activities they’ll love that will warm their heart too!
+Fear not, there are loads of creative, safe, and meaningful senior activities they’ll love that will warm their heart too.

 1. Cook together

 Making a delicious, hot meal with your parent or spouse has surprising, heartwarming benefits.

 Not only can you spend time together actively doing something, but the act of reading recipes, measuring, setting timers and cooking is great stimulation for the brain and helps fight cognitive decline and memory loss.

 For those who use a wheelchair to get around, tasks that don’t involve standing at the stove are best – reading the recipe, setting a timer, or stirring ingredients together on a low table are creative ways to involve them in the cooking fun.

 Can the person you care for turn their hobby into a way to care for others?

 Knitting, quilting or crocheting make great indoor activities during those winter days spent by a warm fire with a cup of tea.

 Seniors could knit hats to donate to local homeless shelters or hospitals, make a quilt for a grandchild, or crochet blankets for children in need (check out Project Linus).